Issue No: | 1 |

 Who is at risk?

 FGM can be practised at any age.
 People from some communities within certain countries are more likely to practise FGM than others; this does not mean that every community from a particular country does practise FGM.
+Prevalence rates and research on FGM in specific countries across the world can be accessed via the National FGM Centre’s interactive map .

 Girls may be at increased risk of harm if their mother, or any sisters / female members of the extended family, have experienced FGM.
 FGM is practised by families for a variety of complex reasons but usually in the belief that it is beneficial for the girl or woman.
-However, it is illegal to:

 3. Identifying girls and women at risk